mwarning/KadNode/misc/faq.md

     When a peer file is given (--peerfile), good peers are written to it every 24 hours and on proper shutdown (but only after at least 5min runtime).
 * **Where does the name *KadNode* come from?**
     It is a short form Kademlia Node; Kademlia is the name of the DHT design used for BitTorrent.
+* **Multicast Discovery does not seem to work.**
+    If there is no error message, then the multicast packet might leave the computer on the wrong network port.
+    The peer discovery packets follow the default network route that probably points to the Internet.
+    This behavior can be changed for IPv4 with this command (route through eth0):
+    `route add -net 224.0.0.0 netmask 240.0.0.0 eth0`